 - Heat a large dutch oven (or heavy-bottomed pot) over medium-high heat.
 Add the olive oil.
 Once hot, add the sausage.
 Use a wooden spoon to break it apart into bite-sized chunks.
 Cook the sausage for about 5-6 minutes, stirring often, or until browned on all sides and cooked through.
 Season with salt and black pepper.
 Use a slotted spoon to transfer the sausage to a plate.

 - Reduce the heat to medium.
+Add a little more olive oil to coat the pot if needed.
 Add the crushed red pepper, fennel seeds, onion, and fennel to the pot.
 Season again.
 Saute for about 8 minutes until slightly caramelized.
 Add the carrots and garlic.
 Cook for another couple of minutes.

 - Stir in the tomato paste.
 Cook for a minute or so before pouring in the white wine.
 Allow the wine to simmer for a minute.
 Add the crushed tomatoes, chicken stock, and oregano sprigs.

-- Bring the soup to a boil, reduce the heat to a medium-low, and simmer for 30 minutes.
+- Bring the soup to a boil, reduce the heat to a medium-low, and simmer for 20 minutes.
+Add the browned sausage.
+Simmer for another 10 minutes.
 Remove the oregano sprigs.

 - Add the tortellini and cook for 2-3 minutes, or according to the package’s instructions.
-Stir in the cream and add the sausage back to the soup to heat through.
+Stir in the cream to heat through.
 Add the spinach and let wilt.
 Season with salt and pepper to taste.

 - Ladle the soup into bowls.
 Top with lots of grated parmesan cheese and a drizzle of olive oil.
 Serve with toasted bread alongside for dipping.